zaps166/QMPlay2/README.md

 Tray context menu in Ubuntu Unity doesn't work properly on Qt older than 5.6.1!

+##Hardware acceleration

+QMPlay2 supports hardware video decoding.
+Currently it works only on X11 (Linux/BSD) via VDPAU and VA-API.
+Hardware acceleration is disabled by default.
+You can enable it in "Settings->Playback settings" - move proper decoder on decoders list to the top and then apply settings.

+VDPAU and VA-API decoder uses its own video output, so OpenGL features and CPU filters won't work.

+VDPAU and VA-API has its own deinterlacing filters.
+These settings are mixed together with "FFmpeg" module settings.

+##Deinterlacing

+Video interlacing is automatically detected by QMPlay2.
+Go to "Settings->Video filters" for more options.
+If you have fast CPU (or low video resolution) you can use "Yadif 2x" deinterlacing filter for better quality.

+You can enable deinterlacing filter on non-interlaced video if necessary (some interlaced videos may not have interlacing data), but remember to revert this settings on any other video!
+Otherwise the video quality will be worse and performance will be worse!

+Hardware accelerated video decoding uses its own video filtering, so the CPU deinterlacing method (e.g. "Yadif 2x") does nothing in this case.
+Of course you can adjust other deinterlacing settings in case of hardware acceleration.

 ##Compilation from sources

 ###You need (devel packages):